Last Updated on November 27, 2021 by Julia Wilson

 - Vegetables – Lots of vegetables are safe for cats to eat as long as they haven’t been cooked with garlic or onion, this includes brussels sprouts, carrot, pumpkin, parsnip, corn, broccoli, beans and peas.

-The dairy in mashed potato may cause GI disturbances in cats who are lactose intolerant.
+The dairy in mashed potatoes may cause GI disturbances in cats who are lactose intolerant.
 This is self-limiting, but if the cat has a history of flatulence, abdominal pain and diarrhea after dairy ingestion, skip the mash.

 Roast potatoes are cooked in fat or oil which can cause pancreatitis in some cats, therefore it is safer to avoid, or scoop out the flesh and throw out the skin.